 Tiny Houses can be anything from a 60 SF shed built on a trailer to a 1500 SF house.
 There really isn’t a hard and fast definition of what size qualifies.
 The important aspect of the Tiny House is intelligent and efficient design.
-From the very start the house is designed so that every inch is used to the peak of its potential.
+You can find literally thousands of home design ideas all over the internet.
+From the very start, the house is designed so that every inch is used to the peak of its potential.
 Empty wall space is utilized for built in storage.
 Many rooms serve double duty when possible.
 Honestly, do you really need a formal dining room or do you just have one because that’s what everyone else has?
 Why not have a room that with a few minor changes can serve as both dining room and living room?

-Here is Orlando, FL the average new home costs $85 per SF to build and the average size is 2,500 SF.
+Here in Orlando, FL the average new home costs $85 per SF to build, and the average size is 2,500 SF.
 That comes out to a cost of $212,500 for your new home.
-Now what if you wanted to upgrade to granite counter tops, crown molding, solid wood flooring, marble tile, super efficient windows, exterior trim detailing, etc?
+Now, what if you wanted to upgrade to granite counter tops, crown molding, solid wood flooring, marble tile, super efficient windows, exterior trim detailing, etc?
 That $85 a SF price just went way up.
-Now imagine your house is designed well enough so that you could shrink your square footage down to 1,250 SF.
-Now you can double your price per SF since you cut the footage in half and still stay in budget.
+Now, imagine your house is designed well enough so that you could shrink your square footage down to 1,250 SF.
+Now, you can double your price per SF since you cut the footage in half and still stay in budget.